OryxenMods/Oryxen.Valheim.UI.DisplayDayTime/README.md

 # Valheim UI Mod - Display Day & Time in HUD

-Simple UI mod to display the day & time in the HUD above the minimap.
+Simple UI mod to display the in-game day & time in the HUD above the minimap.
 The panel game object with the day & time in it, is added as a child to the hudroot of the game, so it should only be visible when the HUD is visible.

 ## Requirements